How CAPP Courses Are Constructed

-I love this quote in connection with the CAPP courses (CAPP-Pelvic: Certificate of Achievement in Pelvic PT, and CAPP-OB: Certificate of Achievement in Pregnancy and Postpartum PT).
+In this article, we will discuss how CAPP courses (CAPP-Pelvic: Certificate of Achievement in Pelvic PT, and CAPP-OB: Certificate of Achievement in Pregnancy and Postpartum PT) are constructed.
 The CAPP committee members have worked hard as volunteers who are both passionate about quality education and ensuring strong, evidence-based materials being spread in the world of women’s health.
 The CAPP committee work involves a time-intensive collaborative, collegial, consensus process.
 (Say that three times really fast:) Thus, the CAPP products go very far in promoting and advancing our profession.

 Having served as a creator of the CAPP courses, a CAPP committee chair, a course lab assistant and instructor, and most recently as Director of Education, I always appreciate the response of someone hearing the description of how the CAPP courses are put together.
 “Wow, that’s an intense process!”
 I agree!
 It is a process that ensures the best, most up-to-date materials we can offer, with input from a variety of “experts” in the field.